-Every May, Denver Public Schools sponsors an outdoor Shakespeare Festival on the grounds of the Denver Center for the Performing Arts (DCPA).
+Every spring, Denver Public Schools sponsors an outdoor Shakespeare Festival on the grounds of the Denver Center for the Performing Arts (DCPA).
 Many DPS schools participate, however, Bromwell makes a point to enter several Shakespearian scenes each year.

 The children who participate in the Shakespeare Festival always come away from the event saying it is one of their favorite memories of Bromwell.

 Avid4 Adventure serves to inspire life-long active outdoor lifestyles and environmental stewardship through experiences that provide personal development and memorable adventures.

 Students do everything from kayaking to rock climbing to mountain biking.
 They work on individual skills as well as team building skills.
 It is a day students look forward to with great anticipation.
 We rotate Avid4 Adventure each year with a traditional field day.

 At Bromwell, the opportunity to participate in Avid4 Adventure comes in part from a PTSA grant given each year.

 Bromwell is fortunate to work each year with the Missoula Children’s Theater Company.
 All grades at Bromwell are welcome to participate in the production, which is performed with fantastic costumes and remarkable enthusiasm by the kids.
 The production is performed at the end of just one week of intensive rehearsals.

 The mission of MCT is “The development of life skills in children through participation in the performing arts.”
 To learn more about Missoula Children’s Theater, visit www.mctinc.org

 Multicultural Week at Bromwell has two main purposes:

 - To demonstrate knowledge of and interest in students, their cultures, communities, and/or their background experience.